 Read about the initiative, which reached the final round of the competition, and even won a prize for the innovation.

-The teacher Ze'ev Schneider, who taught the entrepreneurship classes with the guidance of the Entrepreneurship for Kids Program, helped raise support and votes for his students' initiatives.
+The teacher Ze'ev Schneider, who taught the entrepreneurship classes with the guidance of the Entrepreneurship for Kids Program, helped raise support and votes for his students' invention.

-At the beginning of the learning process, the students gave many ideas for projects, presented them to their classmates, listened to suggestions for improvement and asked questions to clarify their ideas.
+At the beginning of the learning process, the students came up with many ideas for ventures, presented them to their classmates, listened to suggestions for improvements, and asked questions to clarify their ideas.

 These ideas were presented to Galit Zamler, who came to one of the school's entrepreneurship classes: